RESEARCH

 Abstract: According to the most important objection to the existence of moral beauty, true judgements of moral beauty are not possible as moral judgements require being motivated to act in line with the moral judgement made, and judgements of beauty require not being motivated to act in any way.
 Here, I clarify the argument underlying the objection, and show that it does not show that moral beauty does not exist.
 I present two responses: namely, that the beauty of moral beauty does not lie in the moral goodness per se (the “adjacent properties” response); and that only a dispositional motivation to act is required for the moral judgements that are typically made as part of judgements of moral beauty, whereas aesthetic judgements only rule out state motivations to act (the “equivocation of motivation required” response).
 In addressing the objection, I show how moral beauty is consistent with disinterestedness, and so should be accepted more widely; and also clarify where the beauty in moral beauty resides, and how the moral-aesthetic distinction should be drawn.

 Abstract: When are morally good actions beautiful, when indeed they are?
-In this paper, it is argued that morally good actions are beautiful to the extent that they appear to express the deep or true self, and in turn tend to give rise to an emotion which is characterised by feelings of being moved, unity, inspiration, and meaningfulness, inter alia.
-In advancing the case for this claim, two further benefits are accrued.
-First, it is revealed that there are two additional sources of well-formedness in play in the context of moral beauty in addition to those that have tended to be focused on to date: one which is connected to imagining a deep location for the goodness concerned, and another which is connected to imagining that the goodness concerned stems from capacities which are essential to the person.
-Second, it is further revealed which features of morally good entities tend to give rise to the emotion that has been argued to constitute beauty (in a certain sense).
+In this paper, it is argued that morally good actions are beautiful when they appear to express the deep or true self, and in turn tend to give rise to an emotion which is characterised by feelings of being moved, unity, inspiration, and meaningfulness, inter alia.
+In advancing the case for this claim, it is revealed that there are additional sources of well-formedness in play in the context of moral beauty in addition to those that have tended to be focused on to date: one which is connected to imagining a deep location for the goodness concerned, and another which is connected to imagining that the goodness stems from capacities which are essential to the person.

 Aesthetic Animism (2022) Philosophical Studies, 179, 11: 3365-3400. https://doi.org/10.1007/s11098-022-01830-5